philling83/PT-Sept-2023/1-Section/11-week/5-day/README.md

 ## `Sorting`

-There are a large number of sorting algorithms to choose from, each with it's own strengths and weaknesses.
+There are a large number of sorting algorithms to choose from, each with its own strengths and weaknesses.
 We are going to focus on the following sorting algorithms:

 - `Bubble Sort`
 - `Selection Sort`